TheShonuff/100-days-of-code/log.md

  **Today's Progress** Not much.
 Wrestled with REACT in trying to get a state to persist when I get an undesired result from a search query.
 I can get the error message to display but the props that were set previously all go to NULL.

  **Thoughts** Had to study for finals and look at other items tonight. unable to really focus.

+ ### Day 15: May 10th, 2022

+ **Today's Progress**: Solved my previous issue with REACT.
+Was able to set a way for the Render to NOT update based on a condition.
+Then I figured out I had to set that condition in a CHILD as setting the condition in a parent affects the whole tree.
+Then I attempted some additional styling of the app and managed to deploy the app on Netlify.
+Tomorrow I'll work on getting the date to format correctly.
+The tricky part is going to get the month to match up correctly to what I get in the JSON response.
+There's a zero leading numbers less than 10 and REACT was already upset setting my object to keys as 01,02,03 etc.

+ **Thoughts** Getting more comfortable with React Class components.
+I'm seeing that functional components are better but I'm not sure how to pivot out of the hole I'm already in....

+ ### Day 16: May11th, 2022

+ **Today's Progress**: No realy progress today.
+I had a final exam that took up a lot of time.
+I spent the rest of my time researching how to toggle light/dark mode in the Application and didn't come up with any good solutions.
+I tried to install Tailwind CSS but I got a ESline error and I ran out of time debugging the issue.
+I suspect using Tailwind this late in the styling game isn't a great idea.
+I need to figure out how to toggle between themes so other way.

+ **Thoughts**: FUCK CSS... seriously.